IRS-Cybersec/ctfdump/IRSInternalCTF/Fluffy/Fluffy 2.5.md

 An easy way to do this is Metasploit.
 Create a session as instructed from Fluffy III.md

-Some of you solved this challenge by using web request tools like php's curl, or windows curl, but the concept behind this is **proxying**.
+Some of you solved this challenge by using web request tools like php's curl, or windows curl, but the concept behind this is **pivoting**.

 The end goal is to be able to use this machine as a staging point to launch attacks against other machines. i.e. attack with the compromised machine.